A confident cross-country horse needs to have a range canters and gallops that you can use during your round or schooling session.

 How to ride it: “When travelling at your horse’s top speed, you should be in a two-point seat with your leg secure, following the horse’s stretched neck with your hand.”

-Caroline Moore coaches some of eventing’s brightest stars; she has produced and competed up to 5* level, and co-owned Allstar B, who carried Ros Canter to gold at the 2018 World Equestrian Games.
+Caroline was devoted to horse sport, particularly eventing, and highly regarded as a coach around the world.
+She trained some of eventing’s brightest stars and also competed up to 5* level in her own right.
+Caroline co-owned Allstar B, who carried Ros Canter to gold at the 2018 World Equestrian Games, and instigated the Performance Mentoring Programme, which will continue in her honour.

-Main image: copyright Your Horse Library/Kelsey Media Ltd
+Main image (stock) © Your Horse Library/Kelsey Media Ltd